neoforged/Documentation/docs/entities/livingentity.md

 ]
 ```

-Since the spawn cap for `CREATURE` is 10, the up to 17x17 chunks centered on the chunk are scanned for other `CREATURE`-type entities.
+Since the spawn cap for `CREATURE` is 10, the up to 17x17 chunks centered around each player's current chunk are scanned for other `CREATURE`-type entities.
 If \<\= 10 * chunkCount / 289 entities are found (which basically just means that near the unloaded chunks, the chance for spawns becomes higher), each found entity is distance-checked to the nearest player.
 If the distance is greater than 128 for at least one of them, spawning can occur.

 If all those checks pass, a spawn entry is chosen from the above list based on the weights.
 Let's assume pigs were chosen.
 The game then checks a random position in the chunk for whether it would be suitable for spawning the entity.
 If the position is suitable, the entities are spawned according to the min and max counts specified in the spawn data (so exactly 4 pigs in our case).
 If the position is not suitable, the game tries again twice with different positions.
 If no position is found still, spawning is canceled.